Beldine-Moturi/alx-low_level_programming/0x02-functions_nested_loops/README.md

+# Functions and nested loops

-This directory contains projects related to C low level programming namely ; functions and nested loops.The scripts are aptly named to show what they do.
+This directory contains c programs exploring how to use functions to perform various tasks